 Honors & Awards

 • Successfully defended a local magazine publisher against a defamation lawsuit, securing a voluntary dismissal of all claims by the plaintiff in exchange for an agreement not to seek compensation for attorneys’ fees and legal costs.

-• Represented Plains All American Pipeline in criminal litigation stemming from a major oil spill, achieving dismissal of 37 of 46 charges and successfully arguing that the client should be fined less than one percent of the amount prosecutors were seeking.
+• Represented Plains All American Pipeline in criminal litigation stemming from a major oil spill, securing dismissal of 37 of 46 charges and successfully arguing that the client should be fined less than one percent of the amount prosecutors were seeking.
+Ray devised, drafted, and argued key motions that resulted in the dismissal of charges that could have resulted tens of millions of dollars more in fines.

-• Successfully briefed and argued a motion to vacate an arbitration award on behalf of a foreign advertising platform being sued by Google for a nine-figure amount.
+• Successfully moved to vacate an arbitration award on behalf of a foreign advertising platform being sued by Google for a nine-figure amount.

+Honors & Awards